Feedback-Dominated Accretion Flows

-If anything, this is an optimistic result for SN heating; in reality a higher rate may be needed when we consider that (i) the explosion is spherically symmetric and (usually) $v_{\rm SN} \gg \sqrt{GM/R}$, so that a major fraction (dependent on the local AGN aspect ratio $\frac{H}{R}$) of the ejecta will fly out of the disk, and will fail to add its kinetic energy to the gas \citep{Grishin+2021}; and (ii) that the low frequency of SNe may require an even higher rate for the heat to mix effectively through the disk (see \sref{sec : Heat mixing} for further discussion of this point).
-However, even this optimistic value of $\dot{S}_{\rm SN}$ shows that if a SN-heated disk can achieve a $Q_{\rm T}=1$ steady state, the heating rate will only remain dominated by SN for the first generation of star formation (i.e. $\sim 3\times 10^6$ yr).
-For every SN explosion, there is an $\mathcal{O}(1)$ number of stellar-mass BH remnants created in failed SN, so after $\sim3$ Myr, enough BHs will have been generated to completely replace supernova heating (and perhaps even over-stabilize the disk). \paragraph{Stellar Accretion} Consider a star with mass $M_\star$ and radius $R_\star$.
+If anything, this is an optimistic result for SN heating; in reality a higher rate may be needed when we consider that (i) the explosion is spherically symmetric and (usually) $v_{\rm SN} \gg \sqrt{GM/R}$, so that a major fraction (dependent on the local AGN aspect ratio $\frac{H}{R}$) of the ejecta will fly out of the disk and will fail to add its kinetic energy to the gas \citep{Grishin+2021}; and (ii) that the low frequency of SNe may require an even higher rate for the heat to mix effectively through the disk (see \sref{sec : Heat mixing} for further discussion of this point).
+However, even with this optimistic value of $\dot{S}_{\rm SN}$, \newp{we get unrealistically high SN rates\footnote{\newp{Using the results discussed in \sref{sec: pileup solution} together with \cref{eq: SN rates} (see \aref{app: additional reults}).}}.
+Furthermore, this} shows that if an SN-heated disk can achieve a $Q_{\rm T}=1$ steady state, the heating rate will only remain dominated by SNe for the first generation of star formation (i.e. $\sim 3\times 10^6$ yr).
+For every SN explosion, there is an $\mathcal{O}(1)$ number of stellar-mass BH remnants created in failed SNe, so after $\sim3$ Myr, enough BHs will have been generated to completely replace SN heating (and perhaps even over stabilize the disk). \paragraph{Stellar accretion.} Consider a star with mass $M_\star$ and radius $R_\star$.